Auto Insurance

 Raise your deductible strategically.
 The jump from $500 to $1,000 delivers the biggest percentage savings relative to the added risk.
 Only go higher if your emergency fund can cover it comfortably.

-Drive less — or prove that you do.
-Telematics programs (Progressive Snapshot, Allstate Drivewise, State Farm Drive Safe & Save) track your driving habits and can reward safe, low-mileage drivers with discounts of 10–30%.
+Drive less, or prove that you do.
+Telematics programs from carriers like Progressive (Snapshot), Allstate (Drivewise), and State Farm (Drive Safe & Save) track your driving habits and can reward safe, low-mileage drivers with discounts of 10–30%.
+Telematics isn’t right for everyone: if you drive primarily at night or make frequent hard stops in urban traffic, some programs may actually increase your rate rather than reduce it.
+Read the program terms before opting in.

 Your Annual Policy Audit Checklist